gogins/csound-wasm/README.md

 ```

 Then navigate to `http://localhost:8000` and view `minimal.html`.
 Click on
 the Play button to validate your installation.
+Do the same with

-Do the same with `trichord_space.html` which also uses CsoundAC.
+`trichord_space.html` which uses CsoundAC in addition to Csound.

 Some of the examples herein will run from
 https://gogins.github.io/csound-examples.
 For more information, see my